faid0/RathausFeed/README.md

 - The “Rathaus Umschau”, a weekly bulletin with summaries of council decisions, press releases from departments, etc.
 - Meeting transcripts and minutes from city council sessions.

 ❗️ But these documents are often written in **complex legalese** and PDFs buried in government sites.
-We sense there is an important **lack of transparency** and participation in local governance, and we want to change that.
+We sense there is an important lack of de facto transparency and participation in local governance, and we want to change that.

 ## Our Solution